Explore postgraduate training pathways in regional Queensland.

 College-selected trainees may be allocated to a training post by:

-Medical oncology advanced training may be undertaken following completion of requirements for basic training with the Royal Australasian College of Physicians (RACP).
+Medical oncology advanced training may be undertaken following completion of requirements for basic training, and trainees may choose to focus on either adult or paediatric medical oncology with the Royal Australasian College of Physicians (RACP).
 The medical oncology training program incorporates work-based learning and assessment, with successful trainees attaining the qualification of FRACP with accreditation to practise as a Medical Oncologist in Australia or New Zealand.

 Explore postgraduate training pathways in regional Queensland.